UN-ICC/icc-oidc-bridge/README.md

 -----END RSA PRIVATE KEY-----
 ```

- If you want to generate your own key, you can use the following command:
+ If you need to generate your own key, you can use the following command:
  ```
  code$ python manage.py creatersakey
  RSA key successfully created with kid: 3fd0079d2f87421708864ee9c84c8d4d